cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/artifact.rst

    * - ``<namespace>``
      - Namespace ID
    * - ``<artifact-name>``
-     - Name of the artifact.
+     - Name of the artifact
    * - ``<artifact-version>``
-     - Version of the artifact.
+     - Version of the artifact
    * - ``<scope>``
      - Optional scope filter.
-If none is given, defaults to 'user'.
+If not specified, defaults to 'user'.

-This will return a JSON Array that lists the extensions (plugin types) available to the artifact.
+This will return a JSON array that lists the extensions (plugin types) available to the artifact.
 Example output for version |release| of the ``cdap-etl-batch`` artifact (pretty-printed and reformatted to fit):